 Learning to plaster a wall for the first time can be tricky business, especially if you’re completely new to DIY.
-While plastering a wall may seem complicated, it’s really just messy; and anyone who follows a how-to guide properly will manage a good job.
+While plastering a wall may seem complicated, it’s just messy; and anyone who follows a how-to guide properly will manage a good job.

 Before the Project: